 A.Winter has emailed PCO about submission of posters and timelines being June 15 and 30th.
 Number of poster submissions unknown.

-M. Bumpstead informed us of Welcome to the Country such as Aboriginal Dancers.
+M. Bumpstead informed us of Welcome to the Country such as Aboriginal Dancersbeing pursued.

 8. Election Process Plans

 P. Smedley states that GAC comments are incorporated in the 3 policies they reviewed and ready for approval again.